Kenneth W. Monfort College of Business

 Consent of Instructor.
 Business majors only.
 Active engagement in professional activities related to field of study.
 Course will provide problemsolving and independent decision making opportunities.
 S/U graded.

 Consent of instructor.
-This course consists of a minimum of four weeks of study or academic/business experience that provides the student with significant observation of and/or interaction with business/management in a different culture.
+This course consists of a minimum of twenty one days of study or academic/business experience that provides the student with significant observation of and/or interaction with business/management in a different culture.

 Prerequisites: Consent of instructor.
 Juniors or above.
-This seminar course is designed to provide students an in-depth understanding of the cultural values and norms of Europe and how they translate into various business practices.
+This seminar course is designed to provide students an in-depth understanding of the cultural values and norms abroad and how they translate into various business practices.
+International travel will be required.

 Consent of instructor.
 A seminar for junior and senior majors and minors, taught by business executives, integrating practical experience into the theoretical curriculum.
 Topic varies per expertise of Executive Professor.
 S/U or letter graded.
 Repeatable, under different subtitles.